forquare/hashbang0.com/content/post/2009-10-29-camino-20-is-on-the-way.md

 All in all I can't see much difference to the fourth beta, though no doubt it's more stable, etc etc etc...

 The fourth beta came out 18th September this year, a month and a half later and we get the RC.
-Hopefully Camino 2.0 will offcially be along shortly.
+Hopefully Camino 2.0 will officially be along shortly.

   [1]: http://caminobrowser.org/
   [2]: http://preview.caminobrowser.org/